FAQ

 Every book contains its own unique mystery or case for Josie to solve that is not dependent on any of the others that came before it.
 The case in each book is always resolved at the end of that book.
 The only thing that spans multiple books are the ongoing relationships among the series’ regular characters and also, Josie’s personal life.
 In terms of the relationships among those returning characters and Josie’s personal life, it will mean more to you if you read them in order, but you really do not have to do so.
 I try with each book to only give you enough information about any relevant past events or personal issues to ensure that you’re not confused.
 If I can avoid spoilers, I will.
 That said, in terms of Josie’s personal life/history, Book 3, Her Mother’s Grave, is her origin story and it has a huge spoiler for the rest of the series.
 But that huge spoiler is only about Josie’s personal life and definitely has no bearing on the plots or your enjoyment of future books.
 I’ve had readers start this series at Book 5 or Book 15 or even at Book 18 and have an optimal reading experience.

-I cannot tell you here on this website, but I can promise that you will have more information about this topic in Book 19 and know even more by Books 20 through 22.
+I cannot tell you here on this website, but more information about this topic begins in Book 19 and continues through Book 23.

 I do have several ideas for spin-offs but as of right now there are no plans for any.
 Readers seem most invested in Josie.